Skip to main content

 Make it happen

-In this video, we look at an example with four event transform actions.
-The first three event transforms are being used with functions to capture different aspects of the date: day, month, and year.
-The final event transform is a reference of the upstream actions' values.
+In this video, we look at an example with four Event Transform actions.
+The first three are using functions to capture different aspects of the date: day, month, and year.
+The final Event Transform is a reference of the upstream actions' values.

 Reducing actions with functions

-In this video, we'll see how we replace multiple actions by using a Tines function instead.
-We look at an existing story that utilizes explodes, implodes, and a trigger action to check an array of spells returned from an HTTP request action and see if the "Feast" spell is included in the array.
+In this video, we look at an existing story that uses Explode, Implode, and a Condition action to check an array of spells returned from an HTTP Request action and see if the "Feast" spell is included in the array.

 Refactoring: Instead of building out this logic through multiple actions, this can be done using the INCLUDES function, which returns TRUE if the target includes the specified value.
-Also, putting TEXT right before the array makes it easier to check the array with INCLUDES.
-We build this into a trigger action to handle both TRUE and FALSE scenarios, if needed.
+Wrapping the array in TEXT first makes it easier to check with INCLUDES.
+We build this into a Condition action to handle both TRUE and FALSE scenarios, if needed.

 Review the results

-We optimize these stories by reducing the total count of action tiles on the storyboard.
-It's also easier to troubleshoot as all of the formula logic is within one action.
+We optimize these stories by reducing the total count of actions on the storyboard.
+It's also easier to troubleshoot when all of the formula logic is within one action.

 Did this answer your question?